[Return to homepage]

 H.E.
 Choekyi Nangwa Rinpoche

-In partnership with over fifty-five monasteries and nunneries, the services provided by Gompa so far include:
+In partnership with over sixty monasteries and nunneries, the services provided by Gompa so far include:

 - online arrangement of prayers and pujas, with the option to view photographs or videos of the sponsored prayers and pujas;